-- Structure of semester 3 ICT & Infrastructure - Personal Development Portfolio (PDP) - Integral assessment individual formative feedback and individual formative indication - Two workshops can be given related to 4 professional skills.
+- Structure of semester 3 ICT & Infrastructure - Personal Development Portfolio (PDP) - Integral assessment individual formative feedback and individual formative indication

 In addition, the ICT & Infrastructure domain is presented by teachers and tutors on the basis of concrete practical examples from the professional field.
 Here is also a room for experimentation, inspiration, research and workshops during this week.